Start Free Trial

 Immutable audit log

 Every retrieval attempt is logged — decision, policy matched, reason, context hash, and timestamp.
 Append-only.
 No delete API.
+Every event is cryptographically chained to the one before it.
 SQLite for dev, Postgres for production.

 audit_events